Magical place!

 Roc des Cambes 2007 88p

-Tasted four times - last time in October 2010.
-Consistent notes had a lovely aroma of black cherries and blackcurrants, an excellent structure, and pretty well-balanced—very seductive and charming wine.
+I tasted it four times, the last time in October 2010.
+Consistent notes.
+It had a lovely aroma of black cherries and blackcurrants, an excellent structure, and was pretty well-balanced, very seductive, and charming.

 Roc des Cambes 2006 90p